liangcj/AcerC720CrunchBang/README.md

 CrunchBang Linux on the Acer C720 Chromebook
 ===
 This is a guide for installing and configuring [CrunchBang](http://crunchbang.org/) Linux on the [Acer C720](http://www.theverge.com/2013/10/23/4948120/acer-c720-chromebook-review) [Chromebook](http://en.wikipedia.org/wiki/Chromebook).
+Note that this method, unlike [Crouton](https://github.com/dnschneid/crouton) or [Chrubuntu](http://chromeos-cr48.blogspot.com/), is for those who want to wipe ChromeOS and just run Linux.
 The majority of the information is combined from various sources and I created this as a central reference.

 I have the C720-2800 model, which has a non-touch matte screen, 16GB SSD, and 4GB RAM.
 This guide should apply to most if not all C720 models, though you may have to look elsewhere for troubleshooting touchscreen support.